-Tennessee Department of Education invites Tennesseans Respond to Draft Public School Funding Framework - Clarksville Online
+Tennessee Department of Education invites Tennesseans Respond to Draft Public School Funding Framework

 Nashville, TN -?
 After months of strong engagement and conversations about public education funding in Tennessee and years of consistent feedback, today the Tennessee Department of Education released?an initial draft overview of a potential student-based funding formula, informed by the input of thousands of Tennesseans– parents, educators, superintendents, elected officials, business and community leaders, and citizens from across the state– and is encouraging all Tennesseans to send feedback on this draft framework by an extended deadline of Tuesday, January 18th at noon CT.
-Comment should be sent to .
+Comment should be sent to tnedu.funding@tn.gov.

+[320left]“I want to personally thank the Tennessee parents, teachers, students, and citizens who have engaged in this important discussion about our state’s education funding, and to encourage all Tennesseans who want to get involved to send their public comments on this latest draft,”?said Governor Bill Lee.?“As we plan for the future of Tennessee, this process will continue to ensure we’re listening to the people of the state and improving how we invest resources to set our students up for success.”?

 As part of a robust public review and engagement process, Tennesseans from around the state have submitted a public comment that is being shared?with?18 subcommittees to help inform potential recommendations for a new funding formula.
 Any proposed new funding formula would prioritize strategic investments in students, transparent reporting and accountability, and student-centered decisions.